AEnterprise/AlchemicalEngineering/README.md

 # AlchemicalEngineering
-The Source Code of the WIP Minecraft mod, Alchemical Engineering, by Corjaantje More information can be found at http://www.Corjaantje.com
+The Source Code of the WIP Minecraft mod, Alchemical Engineering, by Corjaantje.

+More information can be found at http://www.Corjaantje.com